bhargavbhat/lopy/src/ttn/README.md

 ### TTN Connectivity
 - To connect to TTN, register an account first.
+- To check current [status](https://status.thethings.network/) of TTN

 - Gateway Flash Steps
     - Sync one LoPy as Nano-gateway "src/ttn/lopy-nanogw", note the Gateway ID
     - Add Gateway to TTN with displayed Gateway ID.
 See [here](./ttn_config/00gw.md)